 We took their stories and insights to their college leaders and asked them what they were doing to support Latino students.

-Coming soon from Texas Public Radio, this is The Enduring Gap, a limited series exploring the Latino college gap in San Antonio, what can be done to close it, and what the rest of the country can learn from it.
+From Texas Public Radio, this is The Enduring Gap, a limited series exploring the Latino college gap in San Antonio, what can be done to close it, and what the rest of the country can learn from it.
 Subscribe wherever you get your podcasts.

 The Enduring Gap podcast is made possible by an Education Writers Association fellowship.
 EWA fellowships support ambitious education journalism projects.